flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 You can check this in the device's network configuration.

-??? tip "Examples for Device Network Information"
+??? tip "Examples for Device Network Information (click to expand)"
     **iPad:**

     ![iPad Network Info](../assets/mcdu-server/ipad-network-info.png "iPad Network Info"){loading=lazy}